6 Ways To Manage Moderate To Severe Childhood Asthma | MyAsthmaTeam

 • Oral steroids

-Asthma medications can be administered in several different ways, including inhalers and nebulizers, as well as pills, syrups, and injections.
+Asthma medications can be administered in several ways, including inhalers and nebulizers, as well as pills, syrups, and injections.

 1. Corticosteroids Fight Inflammation

 Oral corticosteroids, available in pill form or as a syrup for very young children, also have a role in asthma treatment.
 A short course of oral steroids may be given at the start of treatment to help bring asthma symptoms under control.
 Oral steroids may also be used to treat severe asthma episodes.
-Daily oral steroid treatment should be avoided due to side effects from chronic steroid use but may be needed in rare cases for severe asthma that is difficult to control.
+Daily oral steroid treatment should be avoided due to side effects from chronic steroid use but may be needed in rare cases for severe asthma that’s difficult to control.

 2. Bronchodilators Open Up the Airways